Data Capture Best Practices

 • Barcode Scanning: Efficient for capturing large volumes of data, especially in inventory and logistics.

-• Optical Character Recognition (OCR): Converts printed or handwritten text into digital format, reducing manual data entry.
+• OCR: Converts printed or handwritten text into digital format, reducing manual data entry.

 • Mobile Data Capture: Utilizes mobile devices to capture data on the go, such as field service reports or sales orders.